Listeria newyorkensis

 D-adonitol, L-fucose, glycogen, glucose 1-phosphate, gluconate, 2- and 5-ketogluconate, inositol, inulin, D-lyxose, melezitose,

-melibiose, methyl alpha-D-mannopyranoside, raffinose, L-sorbose, sucrose, D-tagatose, turanose & methyl beta-D-xylopyranoside.
+melibiose, methyl alpha-D-mannopyranoside, raffinose, L-sorbose, sucrose, D-tagatose, turanose and methyl beta-D-xylopyranoside.

 Variable results for acid production from L-rhamnose.